connie0701/run_analysis.R/CodeBook.md

+Data source

+This dataset is from the "Human Activity Recognition Using Smartphones Data Set" which was originally made avaiable here: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

+Data transformation

+I extracted the measurements on the mean and standard deviation for each measurement.

 leading t or f is based on time or frequency measurements Body = body movement
 Gravity = acceleration of gravity